Divide-By-0/blog/content/posts/conviction_convos.md

 Summary: Reflections on personal and professional growth, how humility can go wrong, original thinking, long-term commitment, embracing discomfort, and the role of mentors.
 It discusses the allure and challenges of startups, the deceptive nature of clout, and the need to align personal principles with actions.
 It also delves into understanding the value of intelligence and recognizing the power of long-term compounding in personal development.

 This was a conversation I had when I went to a mentor I trust and respect.
-I had asked a bunch of personal questions about my situation, and he had a bunch of responses -- they are more tailored for my specific situation, but have some nuggets that might inform thinking about things adjacent to conviction.
+I was confused how to build my own principles and maintain humility, and how to deal with my desire to do startups.
+They are tailored responses for my specific situation and mindset at the time, but have some nuggets that might inform thinking about things adjacent to conviction.

 - Humility
   - I asked how to maintain conviction without being arrogant; isn't humility showing deference to people who are more experienced than you?
 If I defend my logic, isn't that arrogance?